K-avi/MusicTool/docu.md

     to a  major one located at the fifth to another major one located on the tonic. if we take the C harmonic minor scale, the progression [ IVm , V, I]  would be Fm, G, Cm

+III.1: the scale keyword:

+    The scale keyword is used to pass commands on scale.
+The commands currently available are :
+    -rand : rand generates random scale;
+            it can be passed with or without argument, if passed with an integer argument the scale
+            generated will be the length of the argument, otherwise the length of the scale and the scale itself will be random. rand also makes the generated scale the current temporary saved scale
+    -save : save is used to save scales , if passed with a scale argument the scale passed will be saved;
+            if passed without argument, the interpreter will check if there is currently a temporary scale saved and save it if it's the case.
+    -print : print has to be passed with one integer argument , it will print the scale stored at the index passed;
+    -remove : remove has to be passed with one integer argument, it will remove the scale stored at the index passed as argument if it exists and reindex the saved scales.

+III.2: the harmo keyword:
+    The harmo keyword is used to pass commands on harmonised scales.
+The commands currently available are:
+    -rand : rand generates a random harmonised sscale; it can be passed with or without argument, if passed with an integer argument the harmonised scale
+            generated will be the length of the argument, otherwise the length of the harmonised scale and the harmonised scale itself will be random. rand also makes the generated harmonised scale the current temporary saved harmonised scale
+    -save : save is used to save scales , if passed with a scale argument the scale passed will be harmonised and saved as an harmonised scale;
+            if passed without argument, the interpreter will check if there is currently a temporary harmonised scale saved and save it if it's the case.
+    -save as scale : save as scale must be passed with two integers argument J I, it will save the Ith mode of the Jth harmonised scale as a scale if it exists and do nothing otherwise.
+    -scale : must be passed with one scale argument, will generate the harmonised scale of the scale passed as arg.
+And make it the current temporary saved harmonised scale -saved scale : must be passed with one integer argument, harmonises the saved scale stored at the index passed if it exists and generates it's harmonised scale.
+The harmonised scale generated is saved as the temporary saved harmonised scale
+    -print : print has to be passed with one integer argument , it will print the harmonised scale stored at the index passed if it exists.
+    -remove : remove has to be passed with one integer argument, it will remove the harmonised scale stored at the index passed as argument if it exists and reindex the saved harmonised scales.

+III.3: the chprog keyword:
+    The chprog keyword is used to pass commands on chord progs.
+At the moment the only type of chord progs available are triads.
+The commands currenlty available are :

+    -rand : can be passed with one two or zero integer arguments.
+If passed with two arguments I J will generate a chprog of length I from a scale of length J; if passed with one argument x will generate a random chord prog of random length from a scale of length x
+            if passed with none will generate a prog of rand length from a rand scale.
+    -save : passed with one scale chprog or no arguments; if passed with a chprog will save the chprog if passed without will save the temporary saved chprog if it exists.

+    -print : passed with one integer argument prints the chprog stored at index n if it exists.
+    -remove : passed with one integer argument removes the chprog stored at index n if it exists and reindexes the remaining saved progs.
+III.4: the read and write keyword :
+    The read keyword can read from MusicTool files, the write keyword write on them.

+    -read command: must be passed with one filename argument, will read and execute the commands on a MusicTool:command file if it exists.
+    -read env: must be passed with one filename argument, will load the environment stored on a MusicTool:filename file and add it to the current environment if it exists.
+    -write env: must be passed with one filename argument.
+If the file passed already exists, and is a MusicTool:environment file will append the current environment to the one stored on the environment file.
+If the file passed as argument doesn't exist, will create it and write the current environment on it.

+III.5: other keywords:

+    -help keyword : the help keyword can be passed without argument or with a string argument. if passed without keyword it will print out general informations on MusicTool, if passed with a the string of another keyword it will print out informations on that keyword.
+    -quit keyword: must be passed without arguments.
+Exits MusicTool -commentaries : MusicTool supports one line commentaries, everything after a '#' character in a line will be considered as a commentary and won't be interpreted.

+IV: Writing MusicTool files :

+IV.1: writing command files:

+  MusicTool commands can be written on files.
+A file that contains MusicTool commands must begin by "MusicTool:commands".
+The commands available and their syntax are the same than the command line ones.

+IV.2: writing environment files:

+  MusicTool environment can be written on files from command line with the command "write env" or by hand.
+An environment file must begin by "MusicTool:environment". to write an environment, you must begin by the keyword "env" followed by the type of the objects.
+The beginning and the end of the environment are marked by parenthesis
+  For example, to write a scale environment you must write "env scale" then open a parenthesis then write the scales you want to load as MusicTool scale. writing down harmonised scales works the same as scales except the environment must begin by env harmo" finally writing down a chprog env works the same except the env must begin by "env chprog".
+  Multiple environments can be written in a single environment file.

 DOCU: FR